 Just four weeks after the tombstone benefit, Diana Ross released “Why Do Fools Fall In Love”, her debut album on RCA Records.
-Eleven days later, on September 25, 1981, the album’s title song was released as a single and it soon became the superstar’s first hit on her new label, peaking at # 6 on Billboard’s R&B chart and reaching # 7 on the Hot 100.
+Eleven days later, on September 25, 1981, the album’s title song was released as a single.
+It soon became the superstar’s first hit on her new label, peaking at # 6 on Billboard’s R&B chart and reaching # 7 on the Hot 100.

 It was a shock to many that Ross left Motown, her record label for the past 20 years.
 By 1981, she was the biggest female artist in popular music.
 Diana Ross had recorded twelve # 1 hit singles and eighteen Top 40 albums with the Supremes, and then six more # 1 singles and thirteen additional Top 40 albums as a solo artist on Motown.

 In November of 1980, her contract with Motown expired, and since she was at the peak of her career, Ross was in no hurry to renew it.
 She had been under contract with Motown for nearly twenty years and had been obligated to defer to someone else’s judgement during that time.
 With numerous record labels making offers, Ross wanted to renegotiate a new contract with Berry Gordy Jr., one in which she would have total control over her career.